Trainzack/trainzack.github.io/_projects/librario.md

 Each participant was given the same set of instructions and was asked to perform several tasks that exercised each part of the application.
 No quantitative data was recorded, however qualitative data was collected.
 This data mostly consisted of the testers’ observations and my own observations of the testers’ actions.
 The results demonstrated that the overall design was functional as no user failed to complete any task.

+{% include image.html
+    src="librario/Fig 1.4.png"
+    alt="A screenshot of Librario showing the 'export' screen." caption="This screen allows the user to control exactly how their pieces are exported to PDF."
+%}

 The tests also revealed some areas in need of improvement.
 The testers encountered a few common difficulties that revealed issues with the user interface design, which I addressed.
-For example, most testers were confused by the original export screen, so I pared it back to the most useful controls as shown in figure 1.4.
+For example, most testers were confused by the original export screen, so I pared it back to the most useful controls as shown in the above image.

 ## Conclusion and Future Work